Maartyl/cs-chan/README.md

-todo

 Chan
 ====

-Library for sending messages between unrelated subsystems or parts of application possibly over internet.
+Library for sending messages between unrelated subsystems or parts of application possibly over an internet.

 ## About

-Chans are generic, one-directional asynchronous channels between multiple senders and receivers.
+Chans are generic, one-directional asynchronous channels between (possibly) multiple senders and receivers.

 #### Ideas